 In a typical year some form of unrest occurs at about 18 large calderas worldwide, and eruptions occur within or near at least five of them.

 Caldera-forming eruptions are the largest eruptions on Earth.
-For example, the Fish Canyon eruption in southwestern Colorado (United States) about 28 million years ago erupted more than 5,000 km3 of magma from La Garita caldera.
+For example, the Fish Canyon eruption in southwestern Colorado (United States) about 28 million years ago erupted more than 5,000 cubic kilometers of magma from La Garita caldera.
 That's enough magma to bury the entire state of California to a depth of nearly 12 meters.